eForms Logo

 Arizona General (Financial) Power of Attorney

-An Arizona general power of attorney (GPOA) is a document that outlines a principal’s interest in having someone else represent his or her financial activity.
-Unlike the durable version, a GPOA is no longer able to be used if the principal should become incapacitated.
+An Arizona general power of attorney (GPOA) is a document that outlines a principal's interest in having someone else represent his or her financial decisions.
+Unlike the durable version, a GPOA is no longer able to be used if the principal becomes incapacitated.

 Laws

-• Durable – To be durable, a power of attorney document must include similar language:
+• Durable – To be durable, a power of attorney document must include similar language to:

 • “This power of attorney is not affected by subsequent disability or incapacity of the principal or lapse of time;” or